browserstack/ai-authoring-automate-demo-browserstack/README.md

 * You can view your test results on the [BrowserStack Automate dashboard](https://www.browserstack.com/automate).
 * For detailed documentation on general Selenium and Java setup with BrowserStack Automate, please refer to the [official documentation](https://www.browserstack.com/docs/automate/selenium?fw-lang=java).

+## Getting Help

+If you are running into any issues or have any queries, please check [Browserstack Support page](https://www.browserstack.com/support/automate) or [get in touch with us](https://www.browserstack.com/contact?ref=help).